Manuscripts

 Earth Kid

-Every kid on the planet is mixed with things.
-Who they are is a combination of family, race, sports, videogames, friends—it all goes in the mix!
-The kid in this story is thankful and excited about the unique blend that makes his world.
+Every kid on Earth is a different mix of experiences.
+Who they are is a combination of family, friends, race, and all the unique aspects of our planet that surround them.
+The kid in this story is thankful and excited about the blend that makes his world.

 500 words, rhyme.